-- Offer to help out another team member if you notice that he or she is overloaded.
+- Offer to help out another team member if you notice that they are overloaded.

-- Volunteer to cover a colleague's work while he is on leave.
+- Volunteer to cover a colleague's work while they're on leave.

 - Consider allowing people to work from home to help them achieve a better work/life balance.